Skip to content

 Alternatives to LiFePO4?

 Lithium Titanate (Li2TiO3) aka LTO, is an emerging safe chemistry as well, however has drawbacks, the cost is high, about 2.5 times that of LiFePO4, its power density of 50-80Wh/kg is substantially less than LiFePO4's 90-120+Wh/kg, and its lower nominal 2.4v per cell is also sub par to LiFePO4's nominal 3.2v, compared to Lead Acid batteries with an energy spec of about 40Wh/Kg, so LiFePO4 batteries are less than half the weight with substantial increase of energy.
+Sodium batteries are also proposed as a safe battery for the future, the problem is it has horrible power density, lower voltages, and a constant voltage drop discharge curve like a slippery slide, reducing the voltage as the battery is exhausted, its likened to Lead Acid batteries, with a real usable capacity of around 60% from current tests so wont be replacing LFP any year soon.

 Can't You Be Consistent?